 2. Contemplate the Effects of Not Having Backup

 Data backup is more than just protection; it is an insurance against business loss.
 But then why do some organizations not utilize the backup support?
 The cost of the backup system can be one of the reasons.
-So what about business disruptions, aren’t they costly?
-For instance, downtime leads to degradation of employee productivity, also it puts integrity and intellectual property of businesses at risk.
+So what about business disruptions, aren't they costly?
+For instance, a downtime leads to degradation of employee productivity, also it puts integrity and intellectual property of businesses at risk.
 When compared to all of these, the cost of an effective backup system will look minimal.

 To provide large volume data recovery, enterprise-class backup tools are a must.
 Without it, no matter where the data is there will be prolonged downtime for the business, no matter where that data is, including SaaS offerings like Office 365.
 Thus, it's mandatory to maintain a reliable level of backup and to evaluate the consequences that your organization could face if this does not happen to assess the risk.

 3. On-Premises or Multi-Cloud- Create Business Continuity for All Data

 Universal data protection is essential to create a data management and backup strategy that controls and protects data no matter where it resides.
 Never make assumptions or come to conclusions that cloud applications and SaaS data are protected without doing the necessary research.
 Ensure all cloud data is properly backed up and compatible with your backup style.
 Ensure audit trials to ensure the same.